 Q7.
 Is physical verification of business premises mandatory before granting casual taxpayer registration?

-Ans: No, physical verification is generally not undertaken for registration applications filed by non-resident taxable persons, casual taxpayers, etc., since conducting such verification within stipulated timelines may not be feasible.
+Ans: No, authorities generally do not undertake physical verification for registration applications filed by non-resident taxable persons, casual taxpayers, etc., as conducting such verification within the stipulated timelines may not be feasible.

 Q8.
 What is the maximum period up to which casual taxpayer registration can remain valid?

-Ans: The initial registration granted can be for a maximum of 90 days or the actual period for which a person expects to conduct business in that state, whichever is earlier.
-An extension can further be obtained for 90 days, thereby taking the total period of validity to 180 days.
+Ans: Authorities grant the initial registration for a maximum of 90 days or for the actual period a person expects to conduct business in that state, whichever is earlier.
+Businesses can obtain an extension for an additional 90 days, bringing the total validity period to 180 days.

 Q9.
 Can a business seek multiple casual taxpayer registrations within a state?